 Pricing plans: Free

 TestFlight, which is now owned by Apple, is often used by developers to beta test their iOS apps coded using Xamarin.
-You can also consider it Apple’s officially recommended method for testing the apps.
+You can also consider it as Apple’s officially recommended method for testing the apps.

-Electric Mobile Studio is a paid way to test and run iOS apps on Windows computers but it offers a full product trial for 7 days, which makes it an eligible choice for this list.
-Its highlight features include full-fledged emulation of iPhones, iPads, and responsive apps, and the ability to use the same product on two machines for common work setups at the office and home.
+Electric Mobile Studio is a paid way to test and run iOS apps on Windows computers, but it offers a full product trial for 7 days, which makes it an eligible choice for this list.
+Its highlighted features include full-fledged emulation of iPhones, iPads, and responsive apps, and the ability to use the same product on two machines for common work setups at the office and home.

 Developers also prefer this iPhone emulator for Windows 10 due to the integrated WebKit and Chrome debugging tools that make their jobs easier.
 One can add hot-key navigation keys for mapping their favorite shortcuts.
 Windows users can also easily integrate this tool for iOS app with Visual Studio.

 Another popular option to test iOS applications on your Windows PC is Remoted iOS Simulator for Windows.
-It’s a developer focused tool that comes pre-loaded as a part of Xamarin in Visual Studio.
+It’s a developer-focused tool that comes pre-loaded as a part of Xamarin in Visual Studio.
 Microsoft has detailed documentation available on its website that users can follow and test their apps with the iOS simulator.